 By accepting the prize, the winner and runners-up agree that Weta Workshop (and others authorised by Weta Workshop) may use their name, submission and photo for publicity, promotional, marketing and/or media purposes related to the Competition.
 The winner and runners-up agree to be photographed at the Incheon Concept Design Competition ceremony in South Korea.

 The prize is non-transferable, non-refundable, non-exchangeable and cannot be redeemed for cash.
-We may substitute the prize, or any part of the prize, for alternative items of greater or equal cash value.
+We may substitute the prize, or any part of the prize, for alternative items, including cash, of greater or equal cash value at our sole discretion

 To claim the prize, you must have a passport which, as at the date of your departure, will have at least 6 months remaining before its expiry date.